charlesreid1/dang-sunburst/dynamic/pushpop.md

-This interactive sunburst allows you to change the proportions of various quantities interactively.
+Use the controls on this sunburst chart to dynamically push and pop new sections on the sunburst chart.

 <br/>
 <br/>

+Click push/pop to add/remove categories to the sunburst chart.
 Click on any of the outer slices of the charts to bring up an interactive slider control for the size of the slice.